 Although most appraisers adjust the value of your home upward compared with a foreclosure, a homebuyer may consider the foreclosure equally valuable to your home and base his offer on that instead of your property’s real worth.
-If that happens, your real estate agent can argue that non-distress sale comparables and better condition make your property worth more.
+If that happens, your real estate agent can argue that non-distressed sale comparables and better condition make your property worth more.

 Foreclosures lower tax revenues